-Complying with all applicable network capabilities and service obligations set forth in Sections IV.C.2.a and c of the BEAD NOFO, including all obligations the ASBO, as an Eligible Entity, is required to impose on, or with which it must ensure compliance by, subgrantees, as such capabilities and obligations may be modified or clarified in Applicable Regulations;
+Complying with all applicable network capabilities and service obligations set forth in Sections IV.C.2.a and c of the BEAD NOFO, including all obligations the ASBO, as an Eligible Entity, is required to impose on, or with which it must ensure compliance by, subgrantees, as such capabilities and obligations may be modified or clarified in Applicable Regulations; and

-Offering service at the baseline price for the highest tier of service as set forth in the Application; and

-Offering a low-cost service option that meets, at a minimum, the price and basic service characteristics stated in the Application.
-Subgrantee is responsible for verifying eligibility of “Eligible Subscribers” as defined in the NOFO.
+Offering a low-cost service option that meets the requirements of the Applicable Regulations..

 Nothing in this Section 5.G prevents Subgrantee from offering or providing broadband services prior to the Project Closeout Date to locations where construction of the Broadband Project is complete, provided that the broadband services at all times comply with the terms and conditions of this Agreement.

-Subgrantee must demonstrate that Project meets the speed and latency commitments set forth in Exhibit A using the performance measurement requirements established in the Performance Measurement Policy Notice.
+Subgrantee must demonstrate that Project meets the network performance commitments set forth in Exhibit A using the performance measurement requirements established in the Performance Measurement Policy Notice.
 Results of the performance measuring testing must be submitted in the first semiannual report of each calendar year and as part of the closeout of report.
-Failure to demonstrate that Project meets the speed and latency commitments set forth in Exhibit A using the performance measurement requirements established in the Performance Measurement Policy Notice may result in corrective actions including but not limited to: (1) submission of a corrective action plan; (2) additional or more frequent performance testing; (3) technical remediation to restore compliance; (4) temporary adjustment of payment schedules; and/or (5) other actions ASBO deems necessary to ensure timely return to compliance.
+Failure to demonstrate that Project meets the network performance commitments set forth in Exhibit A using the performance measurement requirements established in the Performance Measurement Policy Notice may result in corrective actions including but not limited to: (1) submission of a corrective action plan; (2) additional or more frequent performance testing; (3) technical remediation to restore compliance; (4) temporary adjustment of payment schedules; and/or (5) other actions ASBO deems necessary to ensure timely return to compliance.

 Subgrantee shall be responsible for any Project Costs that exceed the amount of the Grant Funds.